 Industrial Maintenance Technician School and Licensure Information

 Industrial maintenance technicians work in manufacturing plants where they operate, maintain and troubleshoot industrial machines.
 The job requires diagnostics, equipment maintenance and parts replacement.
-Several vocational schools and community colleges offer certificate and associate degree programs in industrial maintenance technology.
+Read on to learn about how to select a program, programs available and course information.

 Selecting an Industrial Maintenance Technician School

-Many working industrial maintenance technicians use certificate or associate degree programs to add to their existing job skills, advance their careers or learn more about a specialty.
 Working professionals may want to consider the length of a certificate or degree program.
-Certificate programs may require only one year, and an associate degree program can take 2-3 years to complete.
+Certificate programs usually require only one year, while an associate degree program can take 2-3 years to complete.
 Flexible scheduling may be offered through evening, weekend or online courses.

 Some states, counties and municipalities require licensing, a certificate of responsibility or certification for industrial maintenance technicians.
 These requirements may apply to technicians working as electrical, plumbing, mechanical or HVAC contractors.
 Laws vary by state and by area, and applicants of an industrial maintenance technology program should check with state and local licensing boards to ensure the education meets mandated requirements.